Person walking down a sunlit path surrounded by trees at sunrise

 Outpatient Levels of Care

-Ocean View’s outpatient levels of care come after an inpatient stay or if symptoms aren’t acute enough to warrant hospitalization.
+Ocean View’s outpatient levels of care are based on the severity of your symptoms.
 Once your symptoms are evaluated, you will be admitted to either our partial hospitalization program (PHP) or intensive outpatient program (IOP).
 Both levels of care provide a safe, structured care that supports your symptom management.

 Partial Hospitalization Program